mcv-m1-project-2018/Team7_Project2/README.md

 ### Week 4

-These are the results obtained for the Week 4 queries:
+These are the results obtained with the methods used in the fourth week:

 Method | Surf| Orb | Sift
 ---  | --- | --- | ---  |